karlicoss/grasp/README.md

 * `pip3 install --user hug` for [Hug](http://www.hug.rest/) HTTP server.

 # Running
-1. Install server counterpart as systemd service: `server/setup`.
+1. Install server counterpart as systemd service (to autostart it): `server/setup --path /path/to/your/capture.org [--port <custom port>]`.

+    Or alternatively, just run it directly if you don't want to autostart it: `server/grasp_server.py --path /path/to/your/capture.org [--port <custom_port>]`.
 2. Install chrome extension and configure hotkeys

-That's it!
-Currently port `12212` is hardcoded, but it will be configurable.
+That's it! **Currently port `12212` is hardcoded** in the extension, but it will be configurable later.

 # Motivation
 Why use org-capture?
 Well, it's hard to explain, maybe some other time...
 However if you do know you want to use it instead/alongside your browser bookmarks, by default